 Initiating the application process requires that an Application Intent Form is completed online.
 Please note that many individual high schools have a separate application that they require students to complete once they have completed the Application Intent Form.

-The online process will available for completion between Monday, October 1 and Monday, November 15, 2021.
+The online process was available for completion between Monday, October 1 and Monday, November 15, 2021.
+Those applying after the November 15 deadline must contact their high school(s) of choice directly for instructions on how to have their student records forwarded.

 HIGH SCHOOL APPLICATION INTENT FORM